redxtech/pingbot/readme.md

  - if you are in a voice channel, pingbot will join your voice channel, play the roblox *oof* sound, and leave.
  - if you are not in a voice channel, pingbot will simply reply 'o o f' instead.

+### dms
+if you send a dm to pingbot, he will respond by telling you to get out of his dms, he has a girlfriend already.

 ## options
 all options and configuration is done through `config.ts`.